(1) This section establishes requirements for packaging,

 (I) concentration limits established in Title 10, CFR, §61.55,

-or compatible rules adopted by the agency or the Texas Commission
+or compatible rules adopted by the department or the Texas Commission

 on Environmental Quality (TCEQ), as applicable; and

 (II) disposal criteria established in Title 10, CFR,